NavneetKanna/blog/_posts/2023-12-25-Deep-Learning.md

 The derivative of a function tells us how to change the input in order to increase or decrease the output, which helps us move closer to the function's minimum or maximum [source](https://machinelearningmastery.com/gradient-in-machine-learning/).
 In essence, the derivative at a point indicates the direction of steepest ascent; taking its negative gives the direction of steepest descent, which is what we want.

 A gradient is simply the derivative of a multivariable function such as a loss function and is represented as a vector of partial derivatives.
 Thus, backpropagation is the algorithm that calculates these gradients.
+The gradient tells us the direction of steepest increase in the loss function.
+If we take the negative of the gradient, we get the direction of steepest decrease.
+This is the most efficient direction to move to reduce the loss quickly.

 #### Gradient Descent